LiveHelperChat/doc/docs/chat/transfering-chat.md

 :::tip
 If you do not want to allow operator to do anything with Transferring/changing owners just do not give them `'lhchat', 'allowtransfer'` permission.
 :::

+## My operator sees only to him assigned departments and only his departments operators?

+There was a change recently what departments online operators can see without being assigned directly to them.

+For operator to be able to see all departments, not only assigned to him you have two ways

+Either you assign him
+ > 'lhdepartment', 'see_all'

+Or assign him other departments in `read only` mode.

+To be able to see all online operators (from other groups he does not belong to) he has to have

+> 'lhuser', 'see_all'

+Having these two permission will result same behaviour as before.